www.lumen-perfectus.com

 Digital Processing

 Although we no longer shoot film, we have many slides yet to be reviewed and scanned for the Web site and for printing.
-Slides are scanned with a Nikon Coolscan V-ED scanner.
+35mm slides are scanned with the excellent Nikon Coolscan V-ED scanner.
 Previously I used a Hewlett Packard "PhotoSmart" S20 scanner, a surprisingly flexible low-end film scanner.
 The HP's scans were more than adequate for the small files on our site, but would fall short when making prints much larger than 8 x 10 inches.
 Scans from the 4000 dpi Nikon result in files over 100 megabytes in size.
 This is overkill for anything displayed on the Web, but I usually use this resolution and then resample as necessary to reduce the image sizes as required by my page designs.
-We are in the midst of a large project to rescan slides which were scanned on the HP.
-The goal is for all slides in our library to have high-resolution scans so we can print at any size on-demand.

-Adobe Photoshop CS5 is used for image editing.
+Adobe Photoshop (latest version) is used for image editing.
 Most images receive some processing and sharpening to make them look as much like my original vision of the scene as possible, at least on my calibrated monitors.
 They may look different on your monitor, as relatively few are calibrated for proper color, brightness, and contrast.
 I will also crop images to improve composition or better display the subject.
 This sometimes results in enlargement as well.
-I've used a drawing tablet ("digitizer") for creating some of the other art on this site.
+I use a Wacom Intuos Pro Medium drawing tablet ("digitizer") when editing files.

-Backup and archiving are done over the network to a Windows server with one terabyte of RAID1 storage.
-This machine and the routers are powered through a Belkin 1500VA UPS.
-The RAID is backed up to hard drives installed in removable cartridges, which allows the backups to be stored off-site.
+Backup and archiving are done over the network to a 4-bay QNAP NAS (Network Attached Storage) with six terabytes of RAID1 storage.
+The NAS and the networking gear are powered through a Belkin 1500VA UPS.
+The RAID is backed up to hard drives via a USB 3 dock, allowing the backup drives to be stored off-site.

 Printing